 When TB enters the lungs, the immune system tries to either kill or contain the bacteria.
 TB that remains contained or inactive in the body is called Latent TB Infection (LTBI); it does not make a person feel sick and cannot be spread to others.
 LTBI can become active at any time with the risk of activation being highest in the first 2 years following infection.
 The risk of developing active TB disease is also increased in people that have diseases or conditions that weaken the immune system, such as in people living with HIV/AIDS.
 If LTBI does progress to active disease, the person will likely feel sick and may spread the germs to others.
 Even though tuberculosis is almost always curable with antibiotics, it continues to be a major health problem.
 In 2010, approximately 1.4 million deaths related to TB were reported worldwide

 For most Canadians, the risk of developing tuberculosis is very low.
 However, there are about 1,600 new cases of tuberculosis reported in Canada every year, so it is important to know the symptoms and how to minimize your risk.
-Learn more about symptoms and who is at risk by consulting our It's Your Health article on tuberculosis.
+Learn more about symptoms and who is at risk.

 The Government of Canada is committed to supporting and working with communities, provincial and territorial health care systems, scientific experts and all TB partners to assist in the reduction of TB by developing scientific, evidence-based advice regarding TB prevention and control for Canada's Aboriginal populations.
 The Government of Canada also supports World TB Day, held each year on March 24th to mark the discovery of the cause of the disease.